ihzhang/Municipal-Boundary-Changes/README.md

 * state laws database: contains code and compiled state laws governing annexations -- not used in paper.

-# Please do not attempt to sift through code/data in folders marked "archive" without reaching out to me.
-These files are not useful for replication but document that many iterations of code generation.
+# Please do not attempt to sift through code/data/notes in folders marked "archive" without reaching out to me.
+These files are not useful for replication but document many iterations of code and data generation.

 You can find all results -- in the raw form and in the formatted form -- in the folder called "results".
 There are sub-folders labeled according to the time interval:
 * t0020: this the 6-year period used in the core analysis